You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 ACE Inhibitors: A Class of Medications for High Blood Pressure

 ACE inhibitors, also known as angiotensin-converting enzyme inhibitors, are a class of medications used to treat high blood pressure.
-They work by blocking the conversion of angiotensin I to angiotensin II, a potent vasoconstrictor that can increase blood pressure.
+They work by inhibiting the conversion of angiotensin I to angiotensin II, a potent vasoconstrictor that can increase blood pressure.

 Benefits of ACE Inhibitors